 Based on a 2016 study published in the Journal of Neurology, Neurosurgery, and Psychiatry, high consumption of coffee (at least 4 cups a day) can decrease multiple sclerosis risk.
-The effectiveness of coffee and caffeine as a preventive measure to the development of MS and other neurodegenerative diseases can be supported by a 2018 study.
-Yet, the mechanisms behind its effectiveness “are not completely understood”.
+The effectiveness of coffee and caffeine as a preventive measure against the development of MS and other neurodegenerative diseases can be supported by a 2018 study.
+The mechanisms behind its effectiveness are not completely understood.

 Gout is the inflammation of the joints in the body due to the build-up of too much uric acid.
 These acids are created when chemical compounds like purine are broken down.
 With the occurrence of the condition called hyperuricemia, the uric crystals are deposited in the joints which causes painful swelling and inflammation of the joints.

 Yet, the risk of gout can be lowered with the consumption of coffee.
-That’s because coffee contains bioactive micronutrients such as caffeine, diterpenes, chlorogenic acid, and trigonelline.
+That’s because coffee contains bioactive micronutrients such as:

-Since coffee largely contributes to every daily meal it often becomes a frequent subject in most studies relating to various health outcomes.
-Good news.
-There are a lot of coffee benefits in every cup coffee drinkers can rest assured that they are safe maintaining their coffee drinking habits.
+As you can see above, there are a lot of coffee benefits in every cup, so coffee drinkers can rest assured that they are safe maintaining their coffee-drinking habits.

 Want more information?
 Here are some more resources to help you discover the health benefits of coffee:

 - Drink Up: UAH Nursing Professor Explains the Health Benefits of Coffee

 - New Research Into Health Benefits of Coffee